rbnkoirala/nepalidate/README.md

 5. The Date Picker will now display dates in the Nepali format.

+## Roadmap for Future

+The following features are planned for future releases:

+1. Nepali Date Field Validation
+2. Nepali to English Conversion
+3. English to Nepali Conversion

 ## License

 This application is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more information.